peteroupc/peteroupc.github.io/bernsupp.md

 [^49]: Adamczewski, B., Bugeaud, Y., "On the complexity of algebraic numbers I. Expansions in integer bases", _Annals of Mathematics_ 165 (2007).

 [^50]: Richman, F. (2012).
 Algebraic functions, calculus style.
 Communications in Algebra, 40(7), 2671-2683.

+[^51]: Bhandari, S. K., & Bose, A. (1990).
+Existence of unbiased estimates in sequential binomial experiments.
+Sankhyā: The Indian Journal of Statistics, Series A, 127-130.

 <a id=Appendix></a>